Ami Ayalon: Military and security career

 Ayalon served his entire military service in the Israeli Navy.
 Ayalon enlisted in 1963 and volunteered for the Shayetet 13 navy commando unit.
 In 1969, he participated in Operation Bulmus 6—the assault on fortified Green Island, Egypt (jointly with Sayeret Matkal).
 During the operation, he threw a grenade into one of the radar positions, and provided cover for other soldiers in the force.
 While climbing to the roof, he was hit in the forehead by a ricochet, but continued fighting.
-He stormed the position from which he was fired upon and injured as a result, killing two Egyptian soldiers and neutralizing the post.
-After which he continued along with another soldier, and managed to take control of at least two more key positions on the island.
+He stormed the position from which he was fired upon and killed two Egyptian soldiers, neutralizing the post.
+He continued, along with another soldier, and managed to take control of at least two more key positions on the island.
 While trying to take over the third position, he was injured in the leg by a grenade, kept on fighting, only to be hit by another grenade in the neck and arm.
-Even so, he continued firing, only reported his injuries when the island was in full control, and was able to evacuate himself into a boat, where he injected himself with morphine.
+He continued firing, only reporting his injuries when the island was in full control, and was able to evacuate himself into a boat, where he injected himself with morphine.
 For these actions, Ayalon received the Medal of Valor, Israel's highest decoration.

-In 1979, Ayalon was appointed commander of Shayetet 13, and was decorated for carrying out a long list of operations without casualties.
+In 1979, Ayalon was appointed commander of Shayetet 13 and was decorated for carrying out a long list of operations without casualties.
 Between 1986 and 1988 he was Defence Attache to South Africa.
 Ayalon, receiving the rank of major general, served as commander of the Israeli Navy from 1992 through 1996.

 Following Yitzhak Rabin's assassination in 1995, Ayalon was appointed head of the Shin Bet (Israel's internal security service).
 Rabin himself suggested the appointment a year before his murder.
 Ayalon retired in 2000.